Restore Your Deck Without the High-Pressure Guesswork in Cincinnati

 Wood Decks: Water-Only, Low to Medium Pressure

 Wood decks are cleaned with strictly water at low to medium pressure.
-No sodium hypochlorite, no chemicals of any kind.
+No cleaning solution of any kind is applied.
 We wet the surface thoroughly, clean it with controlled pressure, and rinse.
-If a wood deck shows physical damage or rot, we may recommend against cleaning rather than risk making the condition worse.
+This careful method is designed to clean wood while reducing the risk of surface damage that homeowners often associate with aggressive pressure washing.

 Composite Decks: A Pre-Treatment Approach Before the Wash

-Composite decks may be pre-treated with sodium hypochlorite before being washed and rinsed.
-This is the same type of cleaning solution used in house washing, and it handles organic buildup more effectively than relying on pressure alone.
-Pressure stays at low to medium levels throughout.
+Composite decks also receive controlled low to medium pressure, but the process is different from wood.
+Composite surfaces may be pre-treated with a cleaning solution before being washed and rinsed.
+This is the same type of solution used in house washing, and it handles organic buildup more effectively than relying on pressure alone.

 Concrete and Stamped Concrete Pool Surrounds

-Concrete and stamped-concrete pool surrounds follow a driveway-style workflow: pre-wet, pre-treat, pressure wash, rinse, then post-treat with the same solution used in the pre-treatment step.
+When the deck is really a concrete or stamped-concrete pool surround, the service follows a driveway-style cleaning workflow: pre-wet, pre-treat, pressure wash, rinse, then post-treat using the same solution from the pre-treatment step.
+Most pool surrounds in the Cincinnati area are concrete, so this is a familiar setup.
+Runoff is managed throughout by angling the work away from the pool.se, then post-treat with the same solution used in the pre-treatment step.
 Most pool surrounds in the Cincinnati area are concrete, so this is a familiar setup.

 When the Pool Deck Is Wood or Composite

-If the surface around your pool is wood, it gets the water-only process.
-If it’s composite, a sodium hypochlorite pre-treatment may apply before washing and rinsing.
-In any pool-adjacent job, runoff is directed away from the water and we pay attention to what’s nearby throughout: fish ponds, landscaping, and vegetable gardens.
+Pool decks are not always concrete.
+If the surface around your pool is wood, it receives the water-only process at controlled pressure.
+If it is composite, a cleaning solution pre-treatment may apply before washing and rinsing.
+In any pool-adjacent job, runoff is directed away from the water, and sensitive nearby features like fish ponds, landscaping, and vegetable gardens receive extra attention throughout.

 Vinyl Siding – Perfect for Soft Wash House Washing